 The SCDS Open House provides parents the opportunity to speak with teachers, current parents, and students in a relaxed atmosphere.
 Visitors follow student-guided or self-guided tours, attend master teacher presentations about our inquiry-based learning approach, and meet the Head of School.

-This year's Open House will be held October 24, 2019 from 5:00 to 7:00 p.m.
-Reservations are encouraged.
+Reservations to attend an Open House are encouraged.
 You can sign up to attend the Open House via Ravenna.

 The purpose of the Student Visit Day is for us to get to know your child in a school setting and for your child to see the school and meet our teachers.
 Each student visit includes a meet-and-greet, tour of the school, and observation of school activities.
 The Admissions Office schedules student visits for your child after receiving a completed application from qualified applicants.